Troop1610/troop1610.github.io/derby.md

 <div style="border-color:#00cc00; border-style:double; border-width:thick; padding: 10px" markdown="1">

-**Time**: Saturday, April 9, 2022 at 1:30pm<br/>
+**Time**: Saturday, April 9, 2022 at 1:30pm (1pm if building a car on-site)<br/>
 **Location**: Woodland West Church of Christ (Gym, East Side)<br />
 3101 W. Park Row Dr, Arlington, TX

 </div>

-Everyone should plan to arrive at 1:30pm, with check-in cutoff at 1:45pm.
+Everyone should plan to arrive at 1:30pm if their car is pre-built (or 1pm if they plan to build a car on-site), with check-in cutoff at 1:45pm.
 Races will begin at 2pm.
 We will race by age level, with the younger scouts going first.

 Cost $10 per Girl Scout.
 Each scout will receive a pre-weighted Lego Derby Car Base, a fun patch celebrating this event, and a small selection of LEGOs you can use to decorate your car.